AymenTlili131/Federated-Continual-learning-/README.md

 + Zoo.csv and Distilled data and loadable npy : https://drive.google.com/drive/folders/1_dOrA9PlHdLpoJHyeWwACRKcF-RLTigp?usp=sharing
 + Screenshots used during the making of this proposal : https://drive.google.com/drive/folders/1MSocnYbi-nzVE5GVbNPO-ont64scrvEL?usp=drive_link
 + Prediction and Finetuning  weights as well as some metrics and distances : https://drive.google.com/drive/folders/16sbcyhWOfVtU1HGpFoOls0RrXxTk4TI0?usp=sharing

+this repo provides better methods https://github.com/VICO-UoE/DatasetCondensation on advanced datasets than the base dataset distillation method we opted to use because it was already available for MNIST https://github.com/SsnL/dataset-distillation